Shirley MacLaine grows old and mean - for "Bernie"

 LOS ANGELES Actress Shirley MacLaine has portrayed many characters in the movies, and she won an Oscar in "Terms of Endearment" as a mother whose relationship with her daughter encounters many ups-and-downs over a long period.

-But for her new independent film "Bernie," which reaches theatres in major U.S. cities on Friday, MacLaine, 78, is as mean and spiteful on screen as anyone has ever seen her.
+But for her new independent film "Bernie," which reaches theaters in major U.S. cities on Friday, MacLaine, 78, is as mean and spiteful on screen as anyone has ever seen her.

 Directed by Richard Linklater, "Bernie" is based on the true story of a hateful millionaire widow, Marjorie Nugent (MacLaine), who is befriended by a much younger companion Bernie Tiede, the town's beloved assistant funeral director.
 But when he grows tired of her ever-increasing demands, he shoots her.

-In real life, MacLaine is nothing like Marjorie Nugent, and she let her good humour show through in this recent interview with Reuters about "Bernie."
+In real life, MacLaine is nothing like Marjorie Nugent, and she let her good humor show through in this recent interview with Reuters about "Bernie."

 Q: Your character, to put it politely, is not a very nice person.
 Did you enjoy playing someone unlikeable?